 What is Active Release Technique (ART) and Will It Work for You?

 Active release therapy was developed over 30 years ago by a man named Dr. P. Michael Leahy.
 Dr. Leahy was a chiropractor working with elite athletes at the time.
-He developed this particular muscle release technique as a form of sports physical therapy to treat their soft tissue issues, as well as help them return to their optimal performance.
+He developed this particular muscle release technique as a form of sports physical therapy.
+ART treats soft tissue issues of athletes, as well as helps them return to their optimal performance levels.

 We’re going to explore the answers to the questions that most often come up regarding ART.
-These include, “What is active release therapy?”
-“Does the active release technique work?”
-“When should I pursue active release treatment?”
-Let’s dive in!
+These include:

 How Does the Active Release Technique Work?

 In some cases, nerves become pinched in these adhesions.
 The result?
-You experience tingling, numbness, burning, and other neural sensations.
+You experience tingling, numbness in hands, feet, legs or the arms, burning, and other neural sensations.

 Active release treatment releases these ‘stuck’ tissues, as well as any nerves that become trapped.
-As a result, this technique can be an excellent form of muscle and scar tissue release therapy that serves to reduce pain and discomfort.
+As a result, this technique can be an excellent form of muscle and scar tissue release therapy that serves to reduce pain and discomfort all over the body.

 What is the Active Release Technique?